CryptoReferralHub/Mexc-Referral-Hub/How to Add Referral Code in Mexc (mexc-thehub).md

 <h1>How to Add Referral Code in MEXC: Maximize Your Benefits</h1>
 <p>MEXC is a popular cryptocurrency exchange known for its extensive range of digital assets and advanced trading features.
 Using a referral code when creating a new account can unlock various benefits.
-In this article, we'll guide you through the process of adding a referral code on MEXC and highlight the advantages of using the "mexc-thehub" code.</p>
+In this article, we'll guide you through the process of adding a referral code on MEXC and highlight the advantages of using the <strong>"mexc-thehub"</strong> code.</p>
 <h2>Why Use a Referral Code on MEXC?</h2>
 <p>Referral codes offer numerous advantages to both new and existing users.
 Here are some compelling reasons to use a referral code:</p>
 <ul>